hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 > protector of the Dark Tower, sentence you to die.

-Sussanah gets finally possessed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan metaphor) to attack Roland, you looses an eye.
+Sussanah gets finally possessed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan metaphor) to attack Roland, he looses an eye.

 Roland shoots Oy who dies in his hands, it's last word is *Tower*.
 He is left